Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Embodied Affordance Reasoning

 \section{Embodied Affordance Reasoning}

+{As discussed in~\cref{sec:rw:tom}, traditional task-oriented robotics often relies on human supervision or predefined rules for object selection prior to specific manipulation, limiting autonomy in open-world scenarios.
+Afford-X focuses on selecting the suitable task-relevant object in an open-ended scene and obtaining its visual representation for downstream manipulation modules.
+This step is especially important when diverse objects and contexts are present, where the target object cannot be assumed to be specified in advance.}

-We demonstrate \affordanceModelName{}'s practical applications by integrating it into embodied agents within simulated environments.
-Our evaluation examines two key capabilities: scene affordance reasoning---analyzing object affordances in complex 3D environments, and task-oriented manipulation---utilizing affordance understanding for autonomous task execution.
-We leverage photorealistic rendering techniques from NVIDIA Isaac Sim to provide both high-fidelity rendering and precise ground-truth annotations, enabling systematic assessment of how our model bridges perception and action in embodied contexts.
+To demonstrate this, we evaluate \affordanceModelName{}'s practical applications by integrating it into embodied agents within simulated environments. {Our evaluation examines two key capabilities: (i) scene-level affordance reasoning, targeted on analyzing object affordance in complex 3D environments, and (ii) task-oriented object grasping, as a minimal yet representative showcase of manipulation based on the outputs of affordance reasoning.} We leverage Isaac Sim's photorealistic rendering to provide both high-fidelity rendering and precise ground-truth annotations, enabling systematic assessment of how our model bridges perception and action in embodied contexts.